 While the 1945 edition of Emily Post’s Etiquette described dinner as a meal eaten either at midday or in the evening, by the 1960s, the guide refers to the midday meal as lunch.
 While an agrarian class may prefer the noontime dinner, people who work in an office today opt for a heavier meal in the evening, when it can be shared with the entire family.

-More recent data from Google Ngram suggest that use of the word supper has been declining since the beginning of the 1900s, while the use of lunch has been increasing.
+More recent data from Google Ngram suggest that use of the word supper began declining in the beginning of the 1900s, while the use of lunch has been increasing.
+Southern and Midwestern states tend to have a higher usage of supper, perhaps reflecting their agrarian roots.
 Dinner holds the top spot on the lexical food chain as the most widely used term of the three.
-Which term do you use most often?